AthanasiusXOR/Theological_Obsidian_Notes/Bibliography.md

 Calvin, John. *Institutes of the Christian Religion.* Translated by Henry Beveridge.
 Hendrickson Publishers Marketing, Boston, MA: 2008.

-Clowney, Edmund P. *Contours of Christian Theology: The Church*
+Clowney, Edmund P. *Contours of Christian Theology: The Church*.
+Downers Grove, IL: InterVarsity Press, 1995.

 DeMarest, Bruce. *Foundation of Evangelic Theology: The Cross and Salvation: The Doctrine of Salvation*.
 Crossway, Wheaton, IL: 1997.